-All French companies except Papier Tigre, purchased at the end of 2023, are consolidated for tax purposes with intercompany transactions eliminated for such purposes.
+All French companies except Flock One, purchased in 2024, are consolidated for tax purposes with intercompany transactions eliminated for such purposes.

 Risks related to proceedings, tax audits and litigation are presented in the Group management report.

 Tax returns, the payment of taxes and duties and accounting records are prepared and submitted in each country in which the subsidiaries are established.